tliang1/Java-Practice/Practice/Intro-To-Java-8th-Ed-Daniel-Y.-Liang/Chapter-10/Chapter10P10/ReadMe.md

 # How To Use
 1. Enter 1 if your birthday is in the set.
 Otherwise, enter 0.
-2. Repeat Step 1 five times to reveal your birthday.
+2. Repeat Step 1 four more times to reveal your birthday.